amnuts/opcache-gui/README.md

 A clean and responsive interface for Zend OPcache information, showing statistics, settings and cached files, and providing a real-time update for the information (using jQuery and React).

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=acollington&url=https://github.com/amnuts/opcache-gui&title=opcache-gui&language=&tags=github&category=software)
-If you like this software or find it helpful then please consider [signing up to Flattr and leaving a micro-donation](https://flattr.com/@acollington).
-If you don't want to do that, I hope you find it useful anyway! :-).
+If you like this software or find it helpful then maybe you'll consider supporting my efforts in some way by [signing up to Flattr and leaving a micro-donation](https://flattr.com/@acollington).

 ## What's new

+**Version 2.5.0**\
+Added a new highlight chart to show the cached keys percentage with options to turn on/off the individual highlight graphs.

 **Version 2.4.1**\
 Mostly bug fixes